Deciding between Cloudways vs Hostinger?

 Cloudways has much better feedback and was rated #1 in numerous Facebook polls:

-14. Winner – Cloudways Is Better Than Hostinger
+16. Winner – Cloudways Is Better/Faster Than Hostinger

 There is no comparison between Cloudways vs. Hostinger.
 Cloudways is faster with better support, monthly pricing, and they’re more ethical.
-I’ve been hosting my blog on Cloudways since 2019 (I originally was using DigitalOcean but switched to Vultr High Frequency).
-My blog has a fast TTFB, passes core web vitals with great GTmetrix results, and I have no plans to move.
+I’ve been with Cloudways since 2019 and always had a fast site/TTFB.
+Don’t believe me?
+Search Facebook Groups like WP Speed Matters.

 Cheers,